prateekdceit06/mled_project/README.md

 - `fragmentationParameter`: Parameter that determines how the data is fragmented in the layer.
 Should be an integer value between 1 and 10.
+- `enableErrorDetection`: Boolean value that determines whether error detection is enabled in the layer.
+If set to `false`, the layer will not perform error detection.
+If set to `true`, the layer will perform error detection.
+If this value is not specified, it will be set to `true` by default.
+Though it is important to note that irrespective of the value of this parameter, the `errorDetectionMethod` parameter (as described below) for the layer has to be specified otherwise the config file will not be read correctly.

 - `errorModel`: An object that specifies the error model for the layer.
 It includes the following properties: